 I am a fifth year PhD student at Stony Brook University, working under the supervision of Simon Donaldson.
-Starting from Fall 2019, I will be a Junior Fellow of the Simons Society of Fellows and a Postdoctoral Research Scientist at Columbia University.
-I will also hold a Junior Research Fellowship at Trinity College, University of Cambridge (on leave in the academic year 2019/2020).
+Starting from July 2019, I will be a Junior Fellow of the Simons Society of Fellows and a Postdoctoral Research Scientist at Columbia University.
+I will also hold a Junior Research Fellowship at Trinity College, University of Cambridge.

 Here is a picture of me; and another one here.

 Research summary: a short, non-technical version and an extended version

 You can watch me talking about my work here and here.

 Equivariant Brill-Noether theory for elliptic operators and super-rigidity of J-holomorphic maps (with T. Walpuski)

 Castelnuovo's bound and rigidity in almost complex geometry (with T. Walpuski)